Lanikai Beach, Oahu: BEST In Hawaii!

 At Lanikai Beach, you can have all these and more.
 No wonder so many travelers to Oahu have a visit to Lanikai Beach on their bucket list!

-Located on the scenic east side of Oahu, Lanikai Beach is not too far a drive from Waikiki, but a world apart when it comes to the tranquility of the setting.
+Located on the scenic east (windward) side of Oahu in Kailua, Lanikai Beach (also known as Ka’ohao Beach) is not too far a drive from Waikiki, but a world apart when it comes to the tranquility of the setting.

 Like neighboring Kailua Bay Beach, Lanikai Beach boasts water in several shades of blue and green.
 The overall effect, on a clear bright day, is surreal aquamarine.